-With peer-to-peer renting and the other options below, basic due diligence will prevent ugly surprises.
+If boat sharing sounds interesting to you, you have several options.
+We highlight four of them below.
+With all four, remember that basic due diligence will prevent ugly surprises.
 Policies, fees and rules vary by company and sometimes by state.
 Ask questions before hopping aboard, including:

 - Will I need a license or proof I can handle a boat?